MahmoudMedhat/NewArts/README.md

 in  startup file I create Default Role And User
 U can Filtration a list of articles by category  (Search on navbar) also can submit Comment
+-If there is a problem with the current model:
--Please don't forget to delete Model and reinstall it from db after creation db
+- delete Model and reinstall it from db after creation db